-The coordination activities of the Department of Homeland Security (DHS) Office of Emergency Communications (OEC) support emergency communications interoperability by offering training, tools, and workshops; regional support; and, providing guidance documents and templates.
-These services assist OEC’s stakeholders in ensuring they have communications during steady state and emergency operations.
-OEC plays a key role in ensuring federal, state, local, tribal and territorial agencies have the necessary plans, resources, and training needed to support operable and advanced interoperable emergency communications.
+The coordination activities of the Cybersecurity and Infrastructure Security Agency's (CISA) Emergency Communication division support emergency communications interoperability by offering training, tools, and workshops; regional support; and, providing guidance documents and templates.
+These services assist emergency communications stakeholders in ensuring they have communications during steady state and emergency operations.
+CISA's Emergency Communications division plays a key role in ensuring federal, state, local, tribal and territorial agencies have the necessary plans, resources, and training needed to support operable and advanced interoperable emergency communications.

 The Cybersecurity and Infrastructure Security Agency (CISA) established the Regional Coordination Program to strengthen emergency communications capabilities across tribal, local, state, and federal governments through trusted relationships, collaboration, and knowledge sharing.

 As the central coordination point for their state or territory, the statewide Interoperability Coordinator (SWIC) plays a critical role in a state’s interoperability effort.

 The Cybersecurity and Infrastructure Security Agency's Emergency Communications Division (ECD) is committed to informing the development and distribution of mobile applications for first responders.
-OEC established the Mobile Applications for Public Safety (MAPS) project to promote consistent security, functionality and performance best practices in the development and adoption of mobile apps.
+ECD established the Mobile Applications for Public Safety (MAPS) project to promote consistent security, functionality and performance best practices in the development and adoption of mobile apps.

 The Implementing Recommendations of the 9/11 Commission Act of 2007 authorized the DHS Office of Emergency Communications to establish the Border Interoperability Demonstration Project, a $25.5 million one-time competitive grant program to provide funding and technical assistance to U.S. communities along the Canadian and Mexican borders.